Benjamin Rush: Early life and career

-Rush was born to John Rush and Susanna Hall on January 4, 1746 (December 24, 1745 O.S.).
+Rush was born to John Rush and Susanna Hall on January 4, 1746 (December 24, 1745, O.S.).
 The family, of English descent, lived on a farm in the Township of Byberry in Philadelphia County, about 14 miles outside of Philadelphia (the township was incorporated into Philadelphia in 1854).
 Rush was the fourth of seven children.
 His father died in July 1751 at age 39, leaving his mother, who ran a country store, to care for the family.
 At age eight, Benjamin was sent to live with an aunt and uncle to receive an education.
 He and his older brother Jacob attended a school run by Reverend Samuel Finley, which later became West Nottingham Academy.

-In 1760, after further studies at the College of New Jersey (which in 1895 changed its name to its present name, Princeton University), Rush graduated with a Bachelor of Arts degree at age fourteen.
+In 1760, after further studies at the College of New Jersey, which in 1895 became Princeton University, Rush graduated with a Bachelor of Arts degree at age 14.
 From 1761 to 1766, Rush apprenticed under Dr. John Redman in Philadelphia.
-Redman encouraged him to further his studies at the University of Edinburgh in Scotland, where Rush studied from 1766 to 1768 and earned an M. D. degree.
+Redman encouraged him to further his studies at the University of Edinburgh in Scotland, where Rush studied from 1766 to 1768 and earned an M.D. degree.
 Rush became fluent in French, Italian, and Spanish as a result of his studies and European tour.
 While at Edinburgh, he became a friend of the Earl of Leven and his family, including William Leslie.

 Returning to the Colonies in 1769, Rush opened a medical practice in Philadelphia and became professor of chemistry at the College of Philadelphia (which in 1791 changed its name to its present name, University of Pennsylvania).
 After his election to the revived American Philosophical Society in 1768, Rush served as the society's curator from 1770 to 1773, as secretary from 1773 to 1773, and vice president from 1797 to 1801.
 Rush ultimately published the first American textbook on chemistry and several volumes on medical student education and wrote influential patriotic essays.